charlesknipp/DynamicMacroeconomics.jl/README.md

 x, y = sample(rng, ssm, 100)
 ```

-Using `GeneralizedFilters.jl`, we can extract the loglikelihood with the Kalman filter.
+Using `GeneralizedFilters`, we can extract the loglikelihood with the Kalman filter.
 This is used in `models/rbc.jl` for estimation.
 More details can be provided in that script (lol sike not really, although this will be soon reestablished).

 ## Closing Remarks

-- Models support general offsets, but first order perturbation does not handle it just yet.
 - I plan on removing the `ComponentArrays.jl` dependency since it may have some odd type conversions.
-- Yes, I know the docs are broken and it will get fixed as soon as I can solve models consistently.

 Just ask me for questions on the implementation, and if you see anything questionable feel free to raise an issue or a PR.